5m

-Susanna Numminen is a Berlin-based program assistant on GMF’s Indo-Pacific program.
-She is actively involved in several projects of the program including the India Trilateral Forum.
+Susanna Numminen is a Berlin-based program coordinator on GMF’s Indo-Pacific program.
+Her responsibilities include the coordination of all operations for the India Trilateral Forum and the Japan Trilateral Forum.

 Numminen previously worked as a security specialist in the Finnish prime minister’s office, conducting comprehensive security analyses, developing security preparedness for standard and disruptive conditions, and serving as the liaison for equality and equity.
 She was also a global market insight associate at Atheneum Partners, an expert network based in Germany that connects clients with industry experts to exchange specialized knowledge.
 In that position, she coordinated consultations in public policy, energy, and financial markets, among other fields.